 New hair will start to grow back around three or four months after the procedure.
 However, it will take at least six to eight months for the new hair to make any significant cosmetic difference to your appearance.

-FUE is slightly more expensive than FUT surgery because the procedure is much more labour-intensive, as each hair follicle needs to be removed individually.
+FUE transplants are slightly more expensive than FUT surgery because the procedure is much more labour-intensive, as each hair follicle needs to be removed individually.
 However, one main advantage is that unlike FUT, no strip is taken from the back of the scalp, so scarring is minimal.